glee2429/Programming_Languages_Idris/Lecture/Jan5th_Lec1.md

 As a result, Idris is useful for proof.

 ##### Idris vs. Haskell:
-- Idris: GADT (Generalized Algebraic Data Type) is more general.
+I. Idris: GADT (Generalized Algebraic Data Type) is more general.

 e.g., Haskell